My Journey as a Clinical Psychologist

 During this time I had further training in Narrative Therapy and Hypnotherapy.I have found Narrative Therapy particularly helpful with clients presenting with fragmented and traumatic ‘stories’, that didn’t make sense and had no meaning.
 The joint co-construction of a different, but ‘coherent story’ with ‘meaning’ has proven extremely valuable to many clients.
 Some of the principles of Hypnotherapy assisted clients at times to uncover ‘forgotten’ experiences contributing to their difficulties.

 After five years in Private Practice I felt the need to broaden my therapeutic skills and knowledge.
 I decided to qualify for the ‘Statement of Equivalence’ in the United Kingdom, to allow me to work there as a Clinical Psychologist.
 This required really hard work and a lot of patience!
 After two years I was awarded the Statement.
-I am still registered with the British Psychological society and hold the Chartered Status with the Society.
-I’m also registered with the Board for Health Professionals in the UK.
+I’m a member of the International Society for Schema Therapists.

 I started my journey in the UK in 1999 with a locum post on the’ Isle of Guernsey’ in a Child and Adolescent Service.
 This was such an amazing experience on that most beautiful island that it felt unreal at times.
 During the six months locum I did some further training in Brief Solution focused work with Children, in London.